annaymj/DV_FinalProject/00 Doc/DV_FinalProject.md

 ![](./Amphibian_CVal.png)

+This figure shows the distribution genome size (C Value)in Amphibian groups.

+The bars are colored by different orders.

+We can see Amphiumidae (salamander) has the largest genome size in sequenced Amphibians (green).

+And Caeciliidae (frog) has the smallest genome size in sequenced Amphibians (orange)

 *********
 **Figure: Snapshot of using Table SQL option to Union Tables**
 ![](./select.png)

+This snippet of code shows how we union the 5 animal genome size tables together.

 *********
 **Figure: Distribution of C Value in Five Animal Groups**